 It’s a plastic slab of a phone, with a clean front and a flimsy removable back.
 That back has a slight woven pattern that feels like it should be textured, but it’s not.
 It lacks grip and bends easily when removed.

 On the sides there’s a volume and power switch, both of which continue that flimsy feeling.
 They have a slight texture, so they can be easily felt in your pocket, but they lack a satisfying click.

 The sides themselves are plastic, even though from a distance they do resemble metal.
 I thought we’d got past that stage of phone design where we tried to make plastic look like metal, but it seems not.

 It’s not all bad, though – at 7.9mm it’s a thin phone and one that easily fits into a pocket.
 It’s light too, and while there's a rather large bezel surrounding the 5-inch display it still feels compact.
 It’s about the same size as the Moto G3, and slightly larger than the iPhone 6S, but I can use it in one hand without too much trouble.

-Related: Best affordable smartphone
+Related: Best cheap smartphone